learning-zone/python-basics/README.md

 ```
 0.5

-- How many kinds of operators do we have in Python?
+## Q. How many kinds of operators do we have in Python?
 Explain arithmetic operators.

 This type of Python Interview Questions and Answers can decide your knowledge in Python.
 Answer the Python Interview Questions with some good Examples.